juanluisbaptiste/docker-postfix/README.md

     cd docker-Postfix
     sudo docker build -t postfix .

-You can also find a prebuilt docker image from [Docker Hub](https://registry.hub.docker.com/u/juanluisbaptiste/postfix/), which can be pulled from the Hub:
+You can also find a prebuilt docker image from [Docker Hub](https://registry.hub.docker.com/u/juanluisbaptiste/postfix/), which can be pulled with this command:

     sudo docker pull juanluisbaptiste/postfix:latest